Kong/terraform-provider-konnect/docs/resources/portal.md

 - `default_application_auth_strategy_id` (String) Default strategy ID applied on applications for the portal
 - `description` (String) The description of the portal.
 - `display_name` (String) The display name of the portal.
 This value will be the portal's `name` in Portal API.
 - `force` (String) If true, delete specified portal and all related entities, even if there are developers registered to portal or if there are portal product versions with application registration enabled.
-If false, do not allow deletion if there are developers registered to portal or if there are portal product versions with application registration enabled. must be one of ["true", "false"]; Default: "false"
+If false, do not allow deletion if there are developers registered to portal or if there are portal product versions with application registration enabled.
+Default: "false"; must be one of ["true", "false"]
 - `is_public` (Boolean) Whether the portal catalog can be accessed publicly without any developer authentication.
 Developer accounts and applications cannot be created if the portal is public.
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.